AJWest22/MS4/README.md

  - The source code can be found on GitHub
  - The site is deployed using Heroku

  - The purpose of this site is to help people find games they might like to play over a selection of consoles, from the 7th and 8th generations of game consoles.
+Customers can also leave reviews and read blog posts on: trends in the gaming industry, upcoming games and consoles, and reviews on games and consoles.

  - There is currently one account made at the moment:

      **Username**: easygaming_admin **Password**: E45yG4m1ng

-This account is the main admin account of the site, and has also been used to test site functionality, for example: to check order history, add products and reviews etc. All address, payment and order history and data on this account is FAKE.
+This account is the main admin account of the site, and has also been used to test site functionality, for example: to check order history, add products and reviews etc. All address, payment and order history and data on this account is **FAKE**.

 View site [here](https://easygaming.herokuapp.com/)